jbowkett/Mongo-stats/README.md

 The main program entry point is in `java/src/info/bowkett/mongostats/tasks/Main.java`, the sections below outline how to navigate to the entry point for each separate task.

-The default database used is adthena when using the gradle tasks.
+When using the gradle tasks, the default database used is adthena hosted on localhost, listening on port 27017.

 The program uses a collection named regions.

 The junit tests may be run by executing:
  `gradle test`